 Splines are piecewise polynomials with increased smoothness across element boundaries compared to classical finite elements.
 Traditionally, splines have been primarily used as shape functions in computer aided design.
-More recently, with the introduction of isogeometric analysis [27], splines have become more established as trial functions in finite element analysis.
+More recently, with the introduction of isogeometric analysis [18], splines have become more established as trial functions in finite element analysis.
 Although isogeometric analysis was originally introduced to improve the interoperability across several stages of the design to analysis process, it has proven its fidelity as an analysis technology.
-We refer to the monograph [10] and references contained therein for an exposition of isogeometric analysis applied to deterministic problems in structural and fluid mechanics.
+We refer to the monograph [19] and references contained therein for an exposition of isogeometric analysis applied to deterministic problems in structural and fluid mechanics.

 More recently, spline based isogeometric analysis has found its way into the stochastic community.
-Stochastic methods have been proposed to quantify uncertainty due to material randomness in linear elasticity [41, 31], static analysis of plates [69], vibrational analysis of shells [44], static and dynamic structural analysis of random composite structures [15] and functionally graded plates [26, 42, 43].
-In [71] a method is proposed to quantify the effect due to uncertainty in shape.
-Of these, the methods proposed in [41, 42, 43, 44] use isogeometric analysis within a spectral stochastic finite element framework [20], which is based on a KL expansion of random fields.
-The methods in [15, 26, 69] use perturbation series of which [69] expands random fields in terms of the KLE.
-Standard polynomial chaos is used in [71], while the methods in [16], [31] and [56] discretize the stochastic dimensions in terms of splines.
-In particular, in [16] tensor product B-splines are used to expand stochastic variables, [31] proposes a spline-dimensional decomposition (SDD) and [56] proposes a spline chaos expansion, thus extending generalized polynomial chaos [70].
+Stochastic methods have been proposed to quantify uncertainty due to material randomness in linear elasticity [20,21], static analysis of plates [22], vibrational analysis of shells [23], static and dynamic structural analysis of random composite structures [24] and functionally graded plates [25-27].
+In [28] a method is proposed to quantify the effect due to uncertainty in shape.
+Of these, the methods proposed in [20,23,26,27] use isogeometric analysis within a spectral stochastic finite element framework [7], which is based on a KLE of random fields.
+The methods in [22,24,25] use perturbation series of which [22] expands random fields in terms of the KLE.
+Standard polynomial chaos is used in [28], while the methods in [21,29] and [30] discretize the stochastic dimensions in terms of splines.
+In particular, in [29] tensor product B-splines are used to expand stochastic variables, [21] proposes a spline-dimensional decomposition (SDD) and [30] proposes a spline chaos expansion, thus extending generalized polynomial chaos [31].

-To the best of our knowledge, [3] is the first work in which splines have been used to approximate the truncated KLE.
+To the best of our knowledge, [32] is the first work in which splines have been used to approximate the truncated KLE.
 In his work the author applies a degenerate kernel approximation based on tensor product spline interpolation at the Greville abscissa.
-More recently, in the spirit of isogeometric analysis, non-uniform rational B-splines (NURBS) have been used to approximate the KLE using the Galerkin method [55] and the collocation method [30].
+More recently, in the spirit of isogeometric analysis, non-uniform rational B-splines (NURBS) have been used to approximate the KLE using the Galerkin method [33] and the collocation method [34].
 These methods avoid the geometrical errors in the representation of CAD geometry typically made within the classical finite element method.
-The authors note that the use of splines in the geometry description as well as in discretization of the spatial and stochastic dimensions could enable a "seamless uncertainty quantification pipeline".
+The authors note that the use of splines in the geometry description as